Wager Layer Analysis

 Redemption Analysis

-The redemption architecture at Stake.us functions on a 1:1 basis — one Stake Cash equals one USD (or the cryptocurrency equivalent at the market rate at the time of redemption, per §13.4c).
-The most significant structural gap is the absence of any processing timeline in the T&C, which is compounded by §13.6d's explicit reservation of the right to distribute large prizes in daily increments over multiple days.
+The redemption architecture at Stake.us functions on a 1:1 basis — one Stake Cash equals one USD (or the cryptocurrency equivalent at the market rate at time of redemption, per §13.4c).
+The most significant structural gap is the absence of any processing timeline in the T&C, compounded by §13.6d's explicit reservation of the right to distribute large prizes in daily increments over multiple days.

 Legal Context